psynewave/react-mlsdata/README.md

 ## Media
 If you are accessing an item in the media resource there is some options you can pass to optimize your request
-* ListingKeyNumeric = the integer value of the media resource you are looking for note this has to be passed as a number example ListingKeyNumeric = {this.ListingKey} || ListingKeyNumeric = {1234456}
+* ListingKeyNumeric - the integer value of the media resource for the listing you want to display it must be a number example ListingKeyNumeric = {this.ListingKey} || ListingKeyNumeric = {1234456}
+* MemberKeyNumeric - the integer value of the media resource for the agent you want to display it must be a number
 * MediaType = defaults to Photo.
 You can pass thumbnail if you want a smaller image for display in a list

-## Media Example
+## Media Examples

+### Property Thumbnail
 ```js
 <MLSMedia MediaType="Thumbnail" ListingKeyNumeric={265403} limit="1" token={authtoken}>
   {({ loading, error, data }) => (